 At the time of my discovery, I determined that we’d have holiday crackers every year, but, since this is a “new” tradition, I always forget about them on Christmas.
 So why not make them into a New Year treat?
-I think they fit better with New Years anyway, since they are noisy and fun and so is the countdown!
+I think they fit better with New Year, anyway, since they are noisy and fun and so is the countdown!
 As a result, putting a New Year holiday compound words activity seemed like a fun idea.

 I love the magic of compound words.
 Put a key with a boring old board, and now you have a keyboard!